 At this time SA3 does not have further information or own insights on use cases or the intention of this integrity verification service as required by SA1.

 Specifically, SA3 could only speculate if the intention of the SA1 requirement was providing an "additional ability to provide data integrity protection service between an application on UE and an Application Server" as stipulated in S6-211481.
+SA3 sees a potential contradiction with the SA1 requirement, which restricts the scope of the integrity protection service to data exchange between network and application server.

-SA3 can provide feedback and guidance on security aspects on a service for data integrity verification as soon as more detailed information about use cases and intention of the data integrity verification service is available.
+SA3 can provide feedback and guidance on security aspects on a service for data integrity verification as soon as more detailed information about use cases, scope and intention of the data integrity verification service is available.
+Therefore, SA3 kindly asks SA1 to provide this information as an input to SA3.

+Due to the expected security impact related to data integrity and authenticity under the remit of SA3, SA3 kindly suggests that the SA6 study on a data integrity verification service waits for clarification between SA1 and SA3.

 2 Actions

 To 3GPP TSG WG6

-ACTION: SA3 kindly asks SA6 to take the above into account and to preferably clarify intention, main use cases and main requirements of the service for data integrity verification with SA1 before starting the study.
+ACTION: SA3 kindly asks SA6 to take the above into account and to preferably clarify intention, main use cases, scope, and main requirements of the service for data integrity verification with SA1 before starting the study.

+To 3GPP TSG WG1

+ACTION: SA3 kindly asks SA1 to take the above into account,to clarify intention, main use cases, scope, and main requirements of the service for data integrity verification service and to provide the results as an input to SA3.

 3 Dates of next TSG SA WG 3 meetings

+SA3#104-e ad-hoc 27 - 30~September 2021 Online

-SA3#105 8 - 12 ~November 2021 Sophia-Antipolis, FR
+SA3#105-e 8 - 19 ~November 2021 Online

-SA3#106 7 - 11~ February 2022 EU, EU